 Apple Cider Vinegar Douche for Yeast Infection

 You may wish to use your herbal apple cider vinegar as a douche to clear out vaginal yeast infections.
-This can be accomplished by mixing 3 tablespoons of apple cider vinegar with 2 quarts of warm distilled water.
+This can be accomplished by mixing 3 tablespoons of apple cider vinegar with 2 quarts of warm, distilled water.
 A stronger concentration of apple cider vinegar to distilled water may prove more effective at treating a vaginal yeast infection; try mixing up 2 tablespoons of vinegar with one pint of water.
 You may wish to see how your body reacts to a weaker concentration of vinegar to distilled water before you use a stronger concentration.
-If you respond well to a weaker concentration of vinegar, you could then try utilizing a douche with a stronger concentration of vinegar in distilled water.
+If you respond well to a weaker concentration, you could then try utilizing a douche with a stronger concentration of vinegar.
 If you wish to make a douche with a higher concentration of vinegar, it may be prudent to first consult a licensed doctor.

 - http://umm.edu/health/medical/altmed/herb/pau-darco taking pau-d’arco internally